george-leadya/casino-forms/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.
+This plugin do not use a typical installation of WordPress plugin.
+Download the zip file and follow the instructions below

 1. Upload the plugin files to the `/wp-content/plugins/casino-forms` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress